Git Error: untracked files would be overwritten by checkout

 This should clean out your working tree.
 And then use

-git checkout <name-of-branch> to change branches.
+git checkout <name-of-branch>

 Use git stash to store your changes until you are ready to commit.
 Git stash will conserve your changes, but not associate them with any commit or branch until you are ready.

 To use stash, do the following in your local repository: